rebecavalverde/help-docs/README.md

 ## Licenses

-Documentation content is released under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+Documentation content (except specified on the top of the markdown files, bottom of the page, and except our privacies) is released under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 See [notices](docs/notices.md) for complete details, including attribution guidelines, contribution terms.